Skyscanner/backpack-android/UNRELEASED.md

 **Fixed:**

-- Updated Button component to match Design System:
+- Updated `BpkButton` to match Design System:
   - Updated various colours
   - Updated icon spacing + horizontal padding
   - All caps property is now false

-- Updated Dialog component to match Design System:
+- Updated `BpkDialog` to match Design System:
   - Updated flare radius to `12dp`

+- Updated `BpkHorizontalNav` to match Design System:
+  - Updated default text colour to primary text
+  - All caps property is now false

 ## How to write a good changelog entry